 Contrary to popular belief, insurance wouldn’t just abate your financial losses; instead, it would also have businesses evaluating their flow of data, particularly where and how sensitive information is being stored.

-Often times, insurance policies specified towards cyber breaches have enterprise owners working with data specialists for proper backup and recovery tactics in the instance of an attack.
+Often times, insurance policies specified towards cyber breaches have enterprise owners working with data specialists for proper backup and recovery tactics in the event of an attack.

-At the end of the day, the little cautions business owners exercise go a far way in practicing cybersecurity.
+At the end of the day, the little cautions business owners exercise go a long way in practicing cybersecurity.

 Helpful Resources: